BraulioVM/blog/_posts/2018-07-04-python-marshalling.markdown

 ```

 where `0x29` is the ascii code for `)` and `0x69` is the ascii
 code for `i`.
-Line breaks have been added for clarity.
+Line breaks have been added for the sake of clarity.

 ### Marshalling Strings
-There are many ways to marshal strings but we will focus on
+There are many ways to marshal strings, but we will focus on
-the simplest one that allows us to use the whole unicode character
+the simplest one that allows to use the whole unicode character
 map.
 The format for unicode strings is:

 1. The character `u`.